alexandrucanavoiu/UltraOrienteering/readme.md

 ```

 ###### Step 2
 By default UltraOrienteering comes with a .env.example file.
-You will need to rename this file as .env
+You need to rename this file as .env
-You will change the default values with your own (like database name, database user, database password, etc)
+Change the default values with your own (like database name, database user, database password, etc)

 ###### Step 3